PHACDataHub/federated-graphql-ref-impl/README.md

 #### Containerize the application

 In order to run the application in docker containers, Individual Dockerfiles are available for Gateway and Subgraph APIs in their respective folders.
-Also, since both the subgraph APIs should be up and running before gateway API comes up, therefore, we created a Docker Compose file (`federated-graphql.yaml`)  to build images in specific order.
+Also, since both subgraph APIs should be up and running before gateway API comes up, therefore, we created a Docker Compose file (`federated-graphql.yaml`)  to build images in specific order.

 `docker compose -f federated-graphql.yaml up` will build the individual docker images for gateway and subgraph APIs and run them in their respective docker containers.